Pomax/are-we-flying/docs/index.md

 - adding auto-landing, so that at the end of the flight, the plane just finds a nearby airport, figures out the approach, and then lands itself.

 If that sounds like too much work: it might be.
 And no one would blame you if you stopped here.
 But if that sounds _amazing_... we're not at the bottom of this page yet, let's implement some crazy shit!

+## Intermission: Mocking an MSFS

+I want people to have a `node api-server --mock`

 ## Waypoint navigation